 - Hours of work: 40 hours per week

-Please submit your cover letter and resume to firstname.lastname@example.org and identify the position and location that you are applying for in the subject line.
+Please submit your cover letter and résumé to firstname.lastname@example.org and identify the position applied for and the location you are applying to in the subject line.

 CTS Canadian Career College is an equal opportunity employer, and as such, we will provide accommodation to candidates upon request, to ensure all applicants are able to compete on an equal basis.

 CTS Canadian Career College would like to thank all applicants for their interest.
 However, only those applicants selected for an interview will be contacted.